-- By setting the parameter "#53001 RIO dev assign" to "1", the assignment method for PLC devices to be used for input/out-put of each remote I/O unit station becomes arbitrary device assignment. - For arbitrary device assignment, set the PLC devices for input and output to DI/DO (32 points) of each remote I/O unit station by the parameters.
-Also, set the assignment of the operation panel I/O unit. - Turn the power OFF and ON to enable arbitrary device assignment after the parameter settings. - Set the input/output device assignment and high-speed input/output specification by the parameters for each station of all remote units which have DI/DO function (except safety DI/DO).
-If all stations have not been set, the alarm "Y05 Initial parameter error" will be issued when the power turns ON.
+- By setting the parameter "#53001 RIO dev assign" to "1", the assignment method for PLC devices to be used for input/output of each remote I/O unit station becomes arbitrary device assignment. - For arbitrary device assignment, set the PLC devices for input and output to DI/DO (32 points) of each remote I/O unit station by the parameters.
+Also, set the assignment of the operation panel I/O unit. - Turn the power OFF and ON to enable arbitrary device assignment after the parameter settings. - Set the input/output device assignment and high-speed input/output specification by the parameters for each station of all remote I/O units which have DI/DO function (except safety DI/DO).
+If all stations have not been set, the MCP alarm (Y05) is issued when the power is turned ON.